Articles

 The Fraser Valley is home to a special returning run of summer Chinook, which are not found in most of B.C.’s southwestern streams.

 This particular run of Chinook, otherwise known as “Spring” Salmon, are a red fleshed Chinook and are present from June to August.
-Make sure you check the freshwater fishing regulations to ensure the river you are fishing is indeed open to angling.
+Make sure you check the freshwater fishing regulations to ensure the river you are fishing is open to angling.
 Another run that enters as early as late August is the Fall Chinook run.
-These salmon are a white fleshed Chinook.
+These salmon are a white-fleshed Chinook.

 This summer run of Chinook generally averages a smaller size, ranging from 6-15lbs, although fish close to 30lbs do get caught.
-Even though they are on the smaller side, they are one of the hardest pulling fish around.
+Even though they are on the smaller side, these are some of the hardest-pulling fish around.

-There are a lot of variants for the timing for summer Chinook, although there are certain guidelines and specifics one should follow in order to be successful.
+There are a lot of variants fin the timing for summer Chinook, although there are certain guidelines and specifics one should follow in order to be successful.

 This fishery can sometimes be compared to steelheading.
 Sometimes Chinook can be difficult fish to find and figure out but with time on the water and persistence, you can be an accomplished angler for these fish.